 Limited proficiency in the English language should not be a barrier to equal participation in the instructional or extracurricular programs of the District.
-It is therefore, the policy of this District that those students identified as having limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extracurricular program offered by the District.
+It is therefore, the policy (po2225, Student with Limited English Proficiency (LEP)) of this District that those students identified as having limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extracurricular program offered by the District.
 Parents should contact the Building Administration at 517-547-6124 x910 (K-5) or 517-547-6123 x 950 (Gr.
 6-12) to inquire about evaluation procedures and programs offered by the District.